SS StudyStack.org

-Real Estate Exam Pass Rate by State — 2026 Data
+Real Estate Exam Pass Rate by State — 2026 Estimates

-Most people fail the real estate exam the first time.
+Roughly half of the people who take the real estate exam for the first time do not pass it.
 That is the truth nobody at the pre-licensing school wants on the homepage.
-The national first-time pass rate sits somewhere between 50% and 60% depending on the state and the testing vendor.
+No state or testing vendor publishes one official national number, but the partial reports that are public put first-time pass rates somewhere between 50% and 60% depending on the state.
+That figure — like every figure in this post — is an estimate: treat the numbers as directional, not official.
 Some states drag the average down hard.
 A few push it up.
-This post lays out the numbers, explains why the national portion of the exam is the part that kills most candidates, and tells you straight what separates people who pass on attempt one from people who keep paying the $60-$120 retake fee until they get it right.
+This post lays out the best available estimates, explains why the national portion of the exam is the part that kills most candidates, and tells you straight what separates people who pass on attempt one from people who keep paying the $60-$120 retake fee until they get it right.

 What the National Average Actually Looks Like